 Then set weekly meetings with all of the coaches to coach them through the remaining steps of the sprint process.
 At each, let people discuss the efforts from the past week.
 Next cover the steps for the following week, reviewing the background information under this “Sprint Process” section and also walking through the relevant step set(s).
 Let the group dictate how many sets they think they can do in a week.
 They should continue with their normal work, but don’t let that be an excuse not to take at least one step (set) forward each week.
 Keep pushing change like a sports coach, or the momentum may die.

 Between training sessions, attend as many team meetings as you can.
 As defined under “Scrum Ceremonies,” be more of an “observer” than a “participant.”
 That is, resist the urge to jump in unless the coach says something wrong based on FuSca.
-Remember that he or she is the coach of the team at this moment; you are the coach of the coach.
+Remember that person is the coach of the team at this moment; you are the coach of the coach.
 You don’t want to undermine the coach’s position on the team.
 After the team begins using a tracker, look at it after sprint planning to review the quality of story grooming, capacity planning, etc. After each Demo, review sprint results.

 For issues specific to a particular team, talk to their coach or current Facilitator—talk, not e-mail, for reasons explained under “Coach the Team.”
 Problems that other teams might run into, or did, you can bring up in the next training session without “naming names.”
 Just say you spotted a problem whose discussion would benefit the whole group, and discuss it without revealing the specific team or details that would identify them.
 The coach involved is welcome to self-identify, of course, but putting them on the spot will reduce their willingness to cooperate with you in the future.